CIDARLAB/3DuF/README.md

 - Channel / connection / valve-gap width: **600 µm**
 - Component keepout (**componentSpacing**): **2000 µm**

 Mixer serpentine ends expose **edgeBend1** / **edgeBend2** (distance from each port to the outer end of that incomplete bend).
-Set each value to half the connecting channel width so the mixer end and the pipe share the same width.
+Ports attach on the end-pipe centerline.
+Set each edgeBend to half the connecting channel width so the mixer end and the pipe share the same width.
+Defaults: **bendSpacing** 1400 µm, **bendLength** 2000 µm.

 MUX / TREE / YTREE expose **leafSpace** (adjacent leaf spacing) and **stageSpace** (along-tree stage spacing).
 MUX valve pads use **valveWidthX** (left–right) and **valveWidthY** (up–down).
 Legacy JSON keys `leafPitch`, `stageLength`, `spacing`, `width`, `length`, and `valveWidth` are still accepted.